 Accelerated materials discovery: New materials with unique properties provide manufacturers opportunities to produce new products—and as a result, they can gain a competitive advantage by developing and producing products using new materials with unique properties.
 For example, researchers have developed nanomaterials and carbon nanotubes with specific properties, and those materials are applied in products ranging from sports equipment and clothing to drug-delivery vehicles and energy technologies.
 Computational and combinatorial methods allow us to rapidly search for and identify new materials or material systems.

-Materials sustainability: Manufacturers also gain an advantage by reducing their reliance on traditional materials made with expensive or rare elements.
+Energy and sustainability: Manufacturers also gain an advantage by reducing their reliance on traditional materials made with expensive or rare elements.
 The rate of use of the earth’s elements, as well as their location, requires that we learn to use them more effectively and efficiently.
-Through research in the area of materials sustainability, we can optimize existing materials, and to develop new materials that replace rare or potentially inaccessible materials.
+Through research in the area of energy and sustainability, we can optimize existing materials, and develop new materials that replace rare or potentially inaccessible materials.
 We also can create ways to recover and recycle our materials at the end of a product’s life through efficient, environmentally friendly processes.

 These research areas are critical at a national level: U.S. President Barack Obama aims to reinvigorate U.S. manufacturing through an initiative called the National Network for Manufacturing Innovation.
 Research leadership in advanced manufacturing will help to strengthen the global competitiveness of existing U.S. manufacturers, spur new ventures, and boost local and state economies.
 Advanced materials are key to the success of this initiative.
 The national Materials Genome Initiative aims to boost U.S. manufacturing competitiveness and make the process of discovering and developing advanced materials faster, less expensive, and more predictable.